zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 A concrete example with a pipeline can be viewed in the [example](https://github.com/zenml-io/zenml/tree/main/examples/neptune_tracking) on GitHub.
 Here is a brief summary:

-### 🥞 Create the stack with the Neptune experiment tracker component
+### 🥞 Create a stack with the Neptune experiment tracker component

 Ceate a new `StackComponent`,  and  subsequently a new `Stack` with the type `neptune`.
 The Neptune tracker stack component has the following options: